 Joints often become stiff and painful in old age.
 Therefore, it is recommended you make your cat’s life as and pain-free as possible.

-Place litter trays and food bowls in an easily accessed area which doesn’t require any climbing or jumping.
+Place litter trays and food bowls in an easily accessed area that doesn’t require any climbing or jumping.
 If your cat has been going to the toilet outside, consider providing it with an indoor litter tray.

-Cats are less tolerant of cold and a warm bed, slightly raised off the floor, and in a draft-free spot will be much appreciated by your senior cat.
+Bedding: Cats are less tolerant of cold and a warm bed, slightly raised off the floor, and in a draft-free spot will be much appreciated by your senior cat.
 In the warmer months, make sure your cat can find a cool place to sleep.

-Exercise in older cats is still of great importance, which will help with muscle tone and blood circulation.
+Exercise: Exercise in older cats is still of great importance, which will help with muscle tone and blood circulation.
 During exercise, watch for signs of laboured breathing or rapid tiring and don’t overexert your cat.

-Just as physical exercise is essential to the senior cat so is mental stimulation.
+Mental stimulation: Just as physical exercise is essential to the senior cat so is mental stimulation.
 Take him for walks in the garden, provide perches to watch the birds and talk to him.

-The older cat’s immune system isn’t as efficient as was and it is important to maintain a strict vaccination regime to protect it from disease.
+Vaccinations: The older cat’s immune system isn’t as efficient as was and it is important to maintain a strict vaccination regime to protect it from disease.

 - Complete blood count